DawidJanocha/book-rental-app/README.md

 ### 1. Customer
 - Register with full address and contact info
-- Browse and rent books
+- Browse and buy books
 - View order history
 - Receive confirmation emails when orders are accepted